 The Second Seminole War, in fact, began when two companies of US Army infantry under the command of Maj.
-Francis Dade were attacked by a party of Seminoles on Dec.
+Francis Dade was attacked by a party of Seminoles on Dec.
 28, 1835.
 The US troops were en route from Ft.
 Brooke (near Tampa) to Ft.
-King (todays Ocala) when they were ambushed near present-day Bushnell.
+King (today’s Ocala) when they were ambushed near present-day Bushnell.
 Only two of the 108 Army troops escaped the battle, although one of them later died of his wounds.

 Dade Battlefield Park now marks the site of this historic battle.
 There is a museum located at the park, and monuments and plaques mark the course of the battle.
 Each year on the battles anniversary a reenactment of the battle attracts both local spectators and history enthusiasts.

 One of the earliest towns established in Sumter County was Adamsville.
-Official county business was conducted in Leesburg (then a part of the county), but Adamsville played an important role in the area’s commerce because of its proximity to the railroad, stage lines and the telegraph road through the area.
+Official county business was conducted in Leesburg (then a part of the county), but Adamsville played an important role in the area’s commerce because of its proximity to the railroad, stage lines, and the telegraph road through the area.

 In 1860, the county’s first census showed a population of 1,429.
 Early inhabitants were farmers and citrus growers.
 In the Secession Convention of 1861, Sumter County Representative David G. Leigh voted to leave the union.

 After the state Legislature took a portion of Sumter and Orange counties to form Lake County, an election in 1881 established Sumterville as the new county seat.